christy8059/independent-study/entries/entry_three.md

 # Continuing to explore Ruby Twitter Bot!

 After figuring out how to tweet from the console I was excited to learn other cool commands that I could do.
 Therefore, I was looking for ruby documentations but with limited tutorials that explained different methods, it made it harder for me to study using Ruby.
 I have also looked for videos on youtube but I found that python and node.js are popular amongst users.
 Luckily I found a link (linked below).
-I tired each method out to understand how the syntax work.
+I tried each method out to understand how the syntax work.

 # Methods